AWadpey/liri-node-app/README.md

      * Name of the venue
      * Venue location
-     * Date of the Event (use moment to format this as "MM/DD/YYYY")
+     * Date of the Event

 ![GitHub Logo](/pictures/liri-concert-this.png)